 4 – Gina Mazany – UFC

-Mazany is a professional mixed martial arts fighter and operated in the UFC until January 2020.
+Mazany is a professional mixed martial arts fighter that fought extensively in the UFC.
 The Anchorage-born competitor believes that CBD can benefit everyone in one way or another.
 Reports suggest that she uses it to reduce anxiety and boost the quality of her sleep.
 It makes sense that a fighter would want to do everything possible to aid recovery after training and competing.

 5 – Derrick Morgan – NFL